bmahe/Genetics4J/README.md

 * Genetic Algorithms
 * Strongly Typed Genetic Programming
 * Multi-Objective Optimization support with algorithms such as NSGA2
-* Supports multiple evolutionary strategies.
-Also called replacement strategies
+* Supports multiple replacement strategies
 * Configurable and user friendly
 * Multithreaded implementation for faster execution
 * Clear separation between the problem definition and its execution model